At EZOfficeInventory, we are committed to providing an unmatched support experience. Here’s how to get in touch:

 4) The report can be exported to excel (csv) for further data manipulation e.g. calculating how late some one was.
 You can subtract the “Expected Return Date” from “Checkin/Checkout Date” to get the difference.

-To check-in an asset, either the assigned user or an administrator can initiate the action.
-However a staff user can request a reservation of any asset, even if its assigned to someone else.
-A reservation request causes an alert to be sent to administrators and assignment of the asset can then be taken by an admin.
+To check in an asset, either the assigned user or an administrator can initiate the action.
+However, a Staff User can request a reservation of any asset, even if it’s assigned to someone else.
+A reservation request causes an alert to be sent to administrators and asset assignment can then be taken by an admin.

 There are two ways to mass check-in or checkout an asset.

-a.
-Upload an excel file (Asset -> Import from Excel Sheet -> Check-in/Checkout of Assets) with columns:
+- Upload an Excel file (Asset –> Import from Excel Sheet –> Check-in/Checkout of Assets) with columns:

-b.
-Select the check boxes in the asset listing page and use the “Actions on Asset” to take appropriate action
+- Select the check boxes in the asset listing page and use the “Actions on Asset” to take appropriate action.

 Use Packages to manage multiple assets that are clamped together, such that they are always checked out and checked-in together e.g. a Camera, lens and batteries.
 Assets in a package cannot be checked in/out individually.
 The entire package will be checked in/out whenever one associated asset is checked in/out.
 You can enable packages from Settings → Add Ons.